strapdata/elassandra/docs/elassandra/source/operations.rst

 ..
 TIP::

    Elasticsearch automatically triggers a flush when an index shard is inactive for more than ``indices.memory.shard_inactive_time`` (default is 5 minutes) or when `Translog <https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-translog.html>`_ size is greater than ``index.translog.flush_threshold_size`` (Default is 512Mb).
-   Elassandra implements a dummy Translog to track the size of indexed data and triggers a flush on the same size threashold.
+   Elassandra implements a dummy Translog to track the size of the indexed data and triggers a flush on the same size threashold.
 Elassandra also triggers an Elasticsearch flush when flushing `Cassandra SSTables <https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlHowDataWritten.html>`_.

 Managing Elassandra nodes
 _________________________

-You can add, remove or replace an Elassandra node by using the same procedure as for Cassandra (see `Adding nodes to an existing cluster <http://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddNodeToCluster.html?hl=vnode>`_).
+You can add, remove or replace an Elassandra node by using the same procedure used in Cassandra (see `Adding nodes to an existing cluster <http://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddNodeToCluster.html?hl=vnode>`_).
-Even if it's technically possible, you should never boostrap more than one node at a time,
+Even if it's technically possible, you should never boostrap more than one node at a time.

-During the bootstrap process, pulled data from existing nodes are automatically indexed by Elasticsearch on the new node, involving a kind of an automatic Elasticsearch resharding.
+During the bootstrap process, pulled data from existing nodes are automatically indexed by Elasticsearch on the new node, involving a kind of automatic Elasticsearch resharding.
 You can monitor and resume the Cassandra boostrap process with the `nodetool bootstrap <https://docs.datastax.com/en/cassandra/3.0/cassandra/tools/toolsBootstrap.html>`_ command.

-After boostrap successfully ends, you should cleanup nodes to throw out any data that is no longer owned by that node, with a `nodetool cleanup <http://docs.datastax.com/en/archived/cassandra/2.0/cassandra/tools/toolsCleanup.html>`_.
+When boostrap successfully ends, you should cleanup the node to throw out any data that is no longer owned by this node, with a `nodetool cleanup <http://docs.datastax.com/en/archived/cassandra/2.0/cassandra/tools/toolsCleanup.html>`_.
-Because cleanup involves by a Delete-by-query in Elasticsearch indices, it is recommended to smoothly schedule cleanups one at a time in you datacenter.
+Because clean-up involves a Delete-by-query in Elasticsearch indices, it is recommended to smoothly schedule clean-ups one at a time in you datacentre.

 Backup and restore
 __________________

 By design, Elassandra synchronously updates Elasticsearch indices on the Cassandra write path.
 Flushing a Cassandra table involves a flush of all associated Elasticsearch indices.
-Therefore, Elassandra can backup data by taking a snapshot of Cassandra SSTables and Elasticsearch Lucene files on the same time on each node, as follows :
+Therefore, Elassandra can backup data by taking a snapshot of Cassandra SSTables and Elasticsearch Lucene files aton the same time on each node, as follows:

 1. ``nodetool snapshot --tag <snapshot_name> <keyspace_name>``
 2. For all indices associated to <keyspace_name>